PLAIN SLEEVE: The new album by Kevin Loy

 alarming speed (and in some cases, destruction)...which is part of the reason why the site looks the way it does (and also

-years, after experiencing difficulties regarding this album.
+explains why the site hasn't been updated in over 2 years).
 Those matters are best discussed at another time and another

 place, because what is important here (at least to me) is my latest album, "Throw